raheemiqram/django_base/README.md

-# Djang_base
+# Django_base

 ## Introduction

-Welcome to Djang_base, a comprehensive Django project template designed to streamline the development of web applications.
+Welcome to Django_base, a comprehensive Django project template designed to streamline the development of web applications.
 This project template comes equipped with all the essential components and libraries necessary to kickstart your development process.
 It also includes several important libraries, such as:

 - django-ajax-datatable: Simplifies server-side processing and rendering of data tables with AJAX support.
 - django-widget-tweaks: Allows easy customization of Django form widgets in templates.